 Students, male and female, who are involved with pregnancy, will be handled as individual cases.

-Every effort will be made to provide compassionate support to the students by the administration,
+Every effort will be made to provide compassionate support to the students by the administration, school counselors, and the campus minister.

 PROPER CONDUCT AT SCHOOL FUNCTIONS AND ACTIVITIES